hulstonese/CYPRESS_BDD_PPPT/README .md

  d.
 Run script line 10

- f. html report is in the index file
+ f. html report is in the index file in report folder